daparent/pgcon2019/day02/Postgres for All Your Data/README.md

 	* can be indexed
 	* ->> returns a value as a text field, the slide does not have a typo (slide 28)
 	* there are support functions for getting JSON types but it would likely require a case statement in the SQL to check the type and then do appropriate comparison
+	* there is a way to constrain values to types on INSERT so that using a CAST becomes safe when doing comparisons
+		* using relational constraints not by a supplied JSON schema definition
 * Data analytics support in postgres, can run R code on the database
 * Analytics - create a read-only slave to keep the work off the main database
 * Foreign Data Wrappers to connect to external services using a REST based connection